 For a dessert finale, the Vegan matcha crème brûlée enchants the powdered green tea tribe.
 Creamy, decadent, yet not too sweet.
 House-made sorbets like sea buckthorn, concord grape, peach and the unusual combo of blueberry with lavender dot refreshingly any meal.
 The breakfast and brunch staple baked from ancient grains base – the Einkorn pancakes with raspberry powder dusted coconut cream, succulent fig compote, fresh raspberries and a side of maple syrup, will ground you for the rest of the morning.
 This trio of pancakes can be sweetened to your liking.
 An oozing syrup is served in a lab glass jar on side.

 Supercharged beverages at ABCv

-Matcha latte made with dairy-free nut milk, the probiotic fizzy kombucha from Portland in Maine on tap beams with changing flavours (I got a double order of the lemon and ginger once), and tea also goes beyond the peppermint infusion.
-I sipped on a warm elderflower brew, while space travelling to the Central Europe where elderflower trees grow in abundance.
-Liquid breakfasts “super-fooded” and condensed into shakes are popular take-out, ideal for post-workout or fast paced mornings.
+Matcha latte made with dairy-free milks, probiotic fizzy kombucha from Portland in Maine on tap beams with changing flavours (love the lemon and ginger), and the tea menu goes beyond the peppermint infusion.
+I sipped on a warm elderflower brew, while space travelling to the Central Europe where those fragrant trees grow in abundance.
+Liquid breakfasts “super-fooded” and condensed into shakes are popular take-outs, ideal post-workout or in fast paced mornings.